A WW II story? Or a love story?

-In seconds, either Americans or Germans would storm in.
+In no time, either Americans or Germans would storm in.

 The Luger thunked on the floor.
 The Kraut’s good left hand yanked the knife head-high, its shiny tip aimed toward James.
 The man lunged, arcing the knife down toward the American’s chest.

 James heaved his upper torso back in time, but the razor-sharp steel blade plunged into his left thigh.

 It took all he had to stifle the scream exploding inside him.